davidben/tls-trust-expressions/explainer.md

-# TLS Trust Expressions
+# TLS Trust Anchor Negotiation

-This document is a high-level overview and [explainer](https://tag.w3.org/explainers/) for [TLS Trust Expressions](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html).
+This document is a high-level overview and [explainer](https://tag.w3.org/explainers/) for [TLS Trust Anchor Identifiers](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html) and [TLS Trust Expressions](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html).
+While they differ in approach, both mechanisms aim to allow the server to select certificates based on the client's trusted CAs.
+We refer to overall problem being solved as "trust anchor negotiation".

+The two drafts apply to both TLS server certificates, where the server authenticates to the client, and TLS client certificates, where the client authenticates to the server.
+The two cases use similar protocol mechanisms, but their PKIs are often structured differently.
+As most of the motivating scenarios are drawn from server certificate deployments, this explainer focuses on those roles.

 ## Authors